MegaPark: Triple Certification – More Appearance than Reality or Real Progress for Playa de Palma?

 What the award means in practice

 The International Nightlife Association carries out audits that require technical evidence, measurement protocols and documented procedures.
 This is not just a PR stamp.
 In the ideal case this means: better staff training, standardized procedures for major events, noise measurements with verifiable mitigation strategies and incident follow-up.
-That MegaPark, together with its BCM, is among the few island venues to carry this package shows that work has gone into it.
+That MegaPark, together with its BCM, is among the few island venues to carry this package shows that work has gone into it, as noted in BCM receives Triple-Excellence — a step, not the goal.

 Between euphoria and reality — where the catch lies